msiddalingaiah/logisim_evo/Foundations/README.md

 ### A Simple CPU

 In his 1948 essay, "Intelligent Machinery", Alan M. Turing described a [universal computing machine](https://en.wikipedia.org/wiki/Turing_machine) consisting of an unlimited memory capacity obtained in the form of an infinite tape.
 This theoretical machine also contained a rulebook or set of instructions to direct the machine to move a read/write head left or right, read or write a symbol at the current location, and test the value of a symbol at the current location.
 Turing showed that these simple operations, while plodding and slow by modern standards, are all that are needed for universal computation.
-In fact, it's so simple that any machine that contains these minimal operations in any form is computationally equivalent and are called [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness).
+In fact, it's so simple that any machine that contains these minimal operations in any form is computationally equivalent and is called [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness).
 The video below is a physical model of a Turing machine for demonstration purposes:

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/03/Turing_Machine_Model_Davey_2012.jpg" width="300">